Adenocarcinoma of the seminal vesicle

 - papillary glandular architecture

-CA-125 is usually elevated in primary adenocarcinoma of the seminal vesicles and rarely normal, whereas prostate specific antigen (PSA), prostate-specific acid phosphatase (PSAP) and CEA are usually normal 1-3.
+CA-125 is usually elevated in primary adenocarcinoma of the seminal vesicles and is rarely normal, whereas prostate-specific antigen (PSA), prostate-specific acid phosphatase (PSAP) and CEA are usually normal 1-3.

 CT findings include various descriptions of solid heterogeneously enhancing masses centered around the seminal vesicles 1,3.

 Findings on MRI have been reported with heterogeneous and lobulated features as papillary or cystic necrotic with solid components and often high signal in T1 weighted images 1-4.